fiorenzo1963/es100-wwvb-refclock/README.md

 ```
 * Restart ntp
 * Run test code in the background.
 Make sure you start the test code in the same directory where the tool resides (ugly, will fix)
-* Immediatetly after restart, ntp -q should show the WWVB reflock in an unreachable status
 * After a few successful RX updates, the refclock should show as reachable.
 Example:
 ```
      remote           refid      st t when poll reach   delay   offset  jitter